brianslopez/e-bank/README.md

 The Web Application when visited after sign-up the user can log-in and is prompted to sign-in by using Username & Password.
 When logged in the Client is presented with the Clients account balance, deposit-money link, withdraw-money link, transfer-money link and in the naviagetion bar the links to the homepage and sign-out can be clicked on easily.

+The Web Application can allow the user to upadate accounts by adding funds and delete funds to be able to keep track of financial.

 # Table of Contents